MJoergen/HyperRAM/README.md

 fixing bugs much faster.

-However, since the HyperRAM in the MEGA65 is a different device (and with different timings), I've modified the simulation model by adding specific timing values (and default configuration values), see lines 219-249 in [HyperRAM\_Simulation\_Model/s27kl0642.v](HyperRAM_Simulation_Model/s27kl0642.v)
+However, since the HyperRAM in the MEGA65 is a different device (and with different timings) than the above mentioned simulation model, I've modified the simulation model by adding timing values (and default configuration values) specific for the MEGA65 HyperRAM device, see lines 219-249 in [HyperRAM\_Simulation\_Model/s27kl0642.v](HyperRAM_Simulation_Model/s27kl0642.v)

 ## Overview of project contents